Matt

 Compatible Tank Mates Best kept alone.
 Potential for certain tetras or Corydoras catfish in large, well-maintained tanks with experienced care.

-Feeding – Betta-specific pellets or flakes as a base diet. – Supplement with frozen or freeze-dried bloodworms, brine shrimp, or daphnia. – Avoid overfeeding; small meals recommended.
+Feeding Siamese fighting fish pellets, patties, or flakes as a base diet. – Supplement with frozen or freeze-dried bloodworms, brine shrimp, or daphnia. – Avoid overfeeding; small meals recommended.

 Some Background